aurorascharff/rsc-workshop/STEPS.md

 ### Slides: TASK 2

+- Vise egen sneak peak, så vise schema som er klart til å bruke

+### Show: TASK 2 Solution

 - Vise egen: auto scroll og all datahenting er med await, blanding av server og client, fake bruker vise
-- Schema er klart, vise

-### Show: TASK 2 Solution

 - Component composition, data fetching
 - Loading state with submitbutton
 - Suspense boundary around messages
 - Error boundary on the input
 - Key takeways: the component is fully composable.
 It handles it's own data and mutations.
-It works without javascript, and will be progrehanced.
+It works without javascript, and will be prog enhanced.
 It reduces the amount of js on the client using specific client components with automatic scroller, message input and submitButton, utilizing the details pane.
 - I could make this with plain react but I could also make it like this
-- Optimistic: use hook
+- Vise optimistic senere: use hook

 ### Slides: Deployment